tellyalogicalguy/RNAseq_pipeline/README.md

 This pipeline will take single-end or paired-end FASTQ files and:
 1. Filter with `fastp`
 2. Align files with `STAR` aligner (multisample 2-pass mode)
-3. Use `featureCounts` to count reads
+3. Produce Bigwig files for visualisation on genome browser with `deepTools`
+4. Count reads in genes using `featureCounts`
-4. Use `DESeq2` to perform differential expression analysis
+5. Use `DESeq2` to perform differential expression analysis
-5. Use `rMATS` to perform differential splicing analysis
+6. Use `rMATS` to perform differential splicing analysis

-The raw files can be optionally downloaded from `SRA` and it is advised to run `01_fastqc.sh` (see below for details) to perform quality control with `fastqc`.
+The raw files can be optionally downloaded from `SRA` (see below).
+It is also advised to run `01_fastqc.sh` (see below for details) to check the quality of the files `fastqc`, before running the pipeline.
 ___
 ## Setting up
 There are 2 main aspects to setting up.